arcus/education_modules/r_basics_visualize_data/r_basics_visualize_data.md

 Let's do a quick check of your understanding of aesthetic mappings.
 As a reminder:

-* Data visualization visual elements that **don't change** according to the data are **set** , not mapped.  (for example, the color of the background of the graph, which doesn't vary based on the data).
+* Data visualization elements that **don't change** according to the data are **set** , not mapped.  (for example, the color of the background of the graph, which doesn't vary based on the data).
 * Data visualization elements that **do change** with the data are **mapped** (for example, the height of a bar changes depending on the data, and the x and y position of a point on a scatter plot changes depending on the data).

 Here are some aesthetic mappings to consider: